Introduction

 Understanding how a person with bipolar thinks is a complex and nuanced endeavor.
 By recognizing the cognitive patterns and emotional experiences associated with bipolar disorder, we can provide compassionate support, effective treatment, and promote greater understanding and acceptance within society.

-TOP TEN SELF-BELIEF QUOTES BY TEN MOST INSPIRATIONAL SPORTS CELEBRITIES
+TOP TEN TEAM & TEAMWORK QUOTES BY TEN MOST INSPIRATIONAL SPORTS CELEBRITIES

 Comments